Skip to Content

 4. The Bobbin Coffee Shop

-Located inside Belfast City Hall, this café provides training and work experience for people with a learning disability or autism and all profits go to NOW Group, a social enterprise supporting employment for disabled people.
-The café has some great food on the menu with breakfast and lunch options ranging from sweet to savoury.
+Located inside Belfast City Hall, this café provides training and work experience for people with a learning disability or autism and all profits go to NOW Group, a social enterprise supporting employment for those with disabilities.

 Interior of the hall